Nuvlio/ic-nuvlio.github.io/index.md

 and aim to provide to user the capacity of judge all aspects that can affect the credit contract with the aspects of:

 ![]({{"assets/images/ic_oracle_property_submission.png" | relative_url }} )
+{:.image-caption}
+*Nuvlio IC Interface For Users To Process Their Submissions, Results, Scores and Reports.*

 1. **_Environmental Aspects_** - the history of the field under analysis of land use, land cover change, deforestation, fires presence, flood risks, conflict with forests and other environmental metrics.
 This metrics enable for your